KevinNitroG/Rclone-Auto-Refresh-Token/README.md

 # RUN:

-The workflows will automatically run when you do either:
+The workflow will automatically run when you do either:

-- Run itself on schedule cron, you can edit it in [`Refresh Token.yml`](.github/workflows/Refresh%20Token.yml#L11)
+- Run itself on cron schedule, you can edit it in [`Refresh Token.yml`](.github/workflows/Refresh%20Token.yml#L8)
-- Trigger from action tab
+- Trigger from action tab _(workflow dispatch)_
 - Star/Restar the repo ⭐

 <!-- Foot Notes -->